osmanbeyoglulab/.github/profile/README.md

 To support these efforts, we build robust computational tools and frameworks, primarily using R and Python, and work in close collaboration with experimental and clinical researchers.<br><br>

 <p align="center">
-  Advancing spatial transcriptomics, computational biology, and machine learning.
+  Advancing spatial transcriptomics • computational biology • machine learning
 </p>

 ---